Medora (film): Soundtrack

-Medora, Original Soundtrack from the Motion Picture is being released by ABCKO Records on November 19, 2013.
+Medora, Original Soundtrack from the Motion Picture was released by ABCKO Records on November 19, 2013.
 The album contains 18 tracks, including 10 original score tracks by Bobby Emmett and Patrick Keeler.

-The album features the film's original music composed by Bobby Emmett, as well as tracks by Joe Lapaglia, Dabrye, Kadence, Harlan, Chris Bathgate and The Press Delete.
+The album features the film's original music composed by Bobby Emmett, as well as tracks by Joe Lapaglia, Dabrye, Kadence, Harlan, Chris Bathgate and the Press Delete.